fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     If you turn away, then (remember) I have delivered to you the message I was sent with.
 My Lord will put other people in your place, and you will not be able to prevail against Him.
 Indeed my Lord keeps a watch over all things."
     Qur'an, sura 11 (Hud), ayah 50-57

 After Hud has been left alone by the people of ʿĀd for a long time.
 The majority of them, however, refused to pay any notice to his teachings and they kept ignoring and mocking all he said.
 As their aggression, arrogance and idolatry deepened, God, after plenty of warning, sent a thunderous storm to finish the wicked people of ʿĀd once and for all.
-The destruction of the ʿĀd is described in the Quran:[6]
+The destruction of the ʿĀd is described in the Quran:

     So when they saw it as a cloud advancing towards their valleys, they said: "This is just a passing cloud that will bring us rain."
 "No. It is what you were trying to hasten: The wind which carries the grievous punishment!
     It will destroy everything at the bidding of its Lord."
 So in the morning there was nothing but their empty dwellings to be seen.
 That is how We requite the sinners.